allodbirthrightheir102-ship-it/soverein-qr-verification-bundle-/README.md

 # ⚜️ STATUS: COMPLETE

-The Crown‑Standard SOVEREIN‑QR Verification Bundle is fully assembled, structurally unified, and ready for ceremonial and operational deployment.
+The Crown‑Standard SOVERAIN‑QR Verification Bundle is fully assembled, structurally unified, and ready for ceremonial and operational deployment.

 ══════════════════════════════════════════════════════════════
                  ✦  C R O W N   S T A N D A R D  ✦